 Navigation combines both buttons and a touchscreen for more convenience.
 There’s a HOME button at the bottom left that can return you to the main menu with just one click.
 The top left has an Auto-VIN button for detecting cars automatically.
 On the immediate right of the Auto-VIN button is an I/M button for checking emissions instantly.

 The other handy button is the Screenshot button that allows you to do just that – take a screenshot of whatever is appearing on the scanner’s screen at any given time.
-Whether its DTCs live data or vehicle info, you may need the record for future reference.
+Whether it is DTCs live data or vehicle info, you may need the record for future reference.

-Once you’ve saved and/or analyzed the diagnostic report you can go back to the home screen.
-There you will find 6 icons, each with its set of functions.
+Once you’ve saved and/or analyzed the diagnostic report, you can go back to the home screen.
+There you will find six icons, each with its set of functions.

-Finally, there is the ‘Settings’ icon where you will find all the devices settings.
+Finally, there is the ‘Settings’ icon, where you will find all the device’s settings.
 You can change such things as location and units of measurement.
-This is also where you will find such information as the type of scanner, its software version and so much more.
+This is also where you will find information such as the scanner type, its software version, and so much more.

 Live Data and Graphs

 Primarily an OBD2 scanner, the Launch X431 CRP429C is a full system scan.
 It works on all mainstream OBD2 vehicles.
-Launch Tech claim that it covers a total of 46 car brands including Ford, GM, VW, BMW, Toyota, Jaguar, Audi, Hyundai, Honda and many more.
+Launch Tech claims that it covers 46 car brands, including Ford, GM, VW, BMW, Toyota, Jaguar, Audi, Hyundai, Honda, and many more.

 The scan tool can also diagnose OBD1 cars.
 But you will need to buy an OBD1 cable because it doesn’t come with the package.
-That’s not a big problem for OBD2 car owners, but compatibility issues might prove to inconvenience.
+That’s not a big problem for OBD2 car owners, but compatibility issues might prove to be inconvenient.

-For example, there are reported failures on some Asia and EU made cars like 2006 Nissan Teana, Nissan Altima and 2002 Mazda B2300 pickup.
+For example, there are reported failures on some Asia and EU made cars like the 2006 Nissan Teana, Nissan Altima, and 2002 Mazda B2300 pickup.